When I was in graduate school, stat professors would say “ANOVA is just a special case of linear regression.” But they never explained why.

 α measures the effect on Y of the treatment effect.

-Even those these X values aren’t written directly into the ANOVA model, they exist.
+Even though these X values aren’t written directly into the ANOVA model, they exist.
 Your software is actually creating those X values for you when you indicate that X is categorical.
+Usually ANOVA uses effect coding (1 and -1) for these X values rather than dummy coding (1 and 0).

 One other term that looks different, but is essentially the same thing: the constant.
 In the regression model, this is called the intercept and denoted β0 and in the ANOVA model, this is called the grand mean and denoted μ.